cerine0205/PetCare_System/README.md

-Pet Care System
+# Pet Care System

 Pet Care System is a WinForms-based desktop application developed as part of the Programming III (COCS307) course.
-The project transforms a console-based pet management system into a full graphical user interface, focusing on usability, organization, and clean design.

-Project Objective

-The goal of this project is to provide a simple and organized system that allows users to manage their pets easily without using console commands.

-Features
- • Add new pets
- • Edit existing pet information
- • Delete pet records
- • Search pets by name
- • Interact with pets (feed or play)
- • View all stored pets

-GUI Design
- • Panel-based layout separating each feature
- • Clear buttons and labeled inputs
- • Consistent color theme for readability
- • Error messages and validation feedback

-Technical Overview
- • Built using C# WinForms
- • Object-Oriented Programming (OOP) principles
- • Event-driven architecture
- • Central PetManager class to manage data
- • Input validation and error handling across all features

-Team Members
- • Cerine Aljahdali
- • Jana Alharbi
- • Hajer Alabbas

-Limitations
- • Pet data is stored in memory only and resets when the application closes
- • Limited interaction options (feeding and playing only)
- • No user accounts or persistence

-Future Enhancements
- • Integrate a database (e.g., SQLite)
- • Add advanced pet interactions (training, grooming, health monitoring)
- • Implement user accounts and login system

-Conclusion
+The project transforms a console-based pet management system into a full graphical user interface, with a focus on usability, organization, and clean design.

+---

+## Project Objective
+The goal of this project is to provide a simple and organized system that allows users to manage their pets easily without relying on console commands.

+---

+## Features
+- Add new pets
+- Edit existing pet information
+- Delete pet records
+- Search pets by name
+- Interact with pets (feed or play)
+- View all stored pets

+---

+## GUI Design
+- Panel-based layout separating each feature
+- Clear buttons and labeled input fields
+- Consistent color theme for better readability
+- Error messages and validation feedback

+---

+## Technical Overview
+- Built using C# WinForms
+- Object-Oriented Programming (OOP) principles
+- Event-driven architecture
+- Central PetManager class to manage pet data
+- Input validation and error handling across all features

+---

+## Team Members
+- Cerine Aljahdali
+- Jana Alharbi
+- Hajer Alabbas

+---

+## Limitations
+- Pet data is stored in memory only and resets when the application closes
+- Limited interaction options (feeding and playing only)
+- No user accounts or data persistence

+---

+## Future Enhancements
+- Integrate a database (e.g., SQLite)
+- Add advanced pet interactions (training, grooming, health monitoring)
+- Implement user accounts and login system

+---

+## Conclusion
 This project demonstrates practical experience in:
- • GUI development
+- GUI development
- • Software design
+- Software design
- • Debugging
+- Debugging
- • Team collaboration using GitHub
+- Team collaboration using GitHub

-A complete and well-structured WinForms application that fulfills all course requirements.
+The result is a complete and well-structured WinForms application that fulfills all course requirements.